(Including Digital Education Portfolios and College Essays)

 This course/council is intended to span the full year and provides a wonderful opportunity for high school students who are interested in developing life skills and study skills, volunteerism, participating in clubs, potentially holding office in the student council, and earning other experience that can prepare them for success as a high schooler and potential college applicant.
 It provides valuable workshops, activities, and experience that can help with college applications as well as high school and community college coursework in addition to success in life during and beyond high school.
-The class consists of lessons and workshops as well as group coaching through volunteer activities, student council involvement, and more.
+The class focuses on personal development, college preparation, and even college essay-writing practice.
 Among other things, it will include help with the following:

 - Researching Colleges